How Does Crowdfunding Work?

 It is straightforward and especially interesting for companies who are lacking money.
 You have an idea, but you have not got the money to fund it.
 So the entrepreneur urges the community to donate money to his project and offers the prospect of a reward if the project is successful.
-In Germany there are now five platforms where creative minds, mainly creative and artistic, can appeal for financial support.
+For example, in Germany, there are now five platforms where creative minds, mainly creative and artistic, can appeal for financial support.

-The compensations can range from symbolic gestures, for example CDs of the band that want to finance their new album or a share of the profits of the project.
+The compensations can range from symbolic gestures.
+For example, CDs of the band that wants to finance their new album or a share of the profits of the project.
 If a company has a new product in mind they will ask people for donations for the idea up front and if the crowdfunding hits a certain target the donors will get the item.
 This is usually at a reduced rate.
 Some will even have different levels or tiers.
-The higher the tier the more the donors pays and the more rewards they will recieve.
+The higher the tier the more the donors pay and the more rewards they will receive.
 This could be multiple items or bonus items all the way up to meeting the creator for a day.

-We offer several solutions based around the issues of crowdfunding!
+We offer several solutions based on the issues of crowdfunding!

 One of the most famous recent examples is the funding of the movie “Stromberg”.
 The desired target sum of one million euro was raised within seven days; approximately four months were estimated.
 Musicians also continue to use this type of album funding and promise to send autographed CDs or shares of the profits to their fans.
 However most are not interested in the “rotten money”, they are part of the project and enjoy being live at the birth of the project.
 Over 40% of all projects in Germany have been realized with crowdfunding.
 An encouraging figure for notoriously cash-strapped niche projects.
 This type is known as reward-based crowdfunding.

 In 1885 a campaign was set in motion to crowdfund the pedestal for the Statue of Liberty due to a lack of financing.
-A publisher of the World newspaper got involved and over a 5-month period raised the needed funds to build the pedestal.
+A publisher of the World newspaper got involved and over a five months raised the needed funds to build the pedestal.
 In the late 90’s the UK rock band Marillion raised $60,000 so they could tour North America.
-As of late 2022 the highest grossing campaign is that of Star Citizen.
+As of late 2022, the highest-grossing campaign is that of Star Citizen.
 This is an online space trading/combat video game.
 The devoted fan base has raised over $500M so far.
 An unusual campaign on Kickstarter was led by Zack Brown.
 He had a goal of just $10 to make a bowl of potato salad.
 It went viral and he raised $55,000 via almost 7000 backers.
 He ended up throwing a huge potato salad party to celebrate.

 Pros and Cons for Creators

-Engagement: Campaigns create a way for companies to engage with their auidence.
+Engagement: Campaigns create a way for companies to engage with their audience.
 A captive audience is always a benefit.

 Research: Whether a campaign is successful or not the creators will see what their consumers want and what they don’t want.